 The Potential of Probiotics for Acne

+So evidence shows probiotics can help balance skin from the inside out—but how do you increase your probiotics intake?
 At Exposed, we’ve created our own Probiotic Complex to help decrease inflammation on a systemic level in order to reduce acne on a skin level.
 We’ve added several important vitamins like vitamin A and vitamin E along with some essential nutrients like zinc and copper.
-When combined, they create a complex that takes advantage of all the acne-fighting potential of natural supplements.
+Synergistically, they create a complex that takes advantage of most of the acne-fighting potential of natural supplements.

 Using L Lysine for Acne

 Nope, that’s not a typo, this supplement is an amino acid, and the L in front means that it is naturally occurring, rather than man-made.
 Amino acids unite in chains 🧬 in the body to create proteins.
 We need 20 amino acids to function properly, of which 10 are produced by the body itself.
 The other 10 need to be ingested, including L lysine.